-If you went to college 10 years ago you would not recognize it today.
-The average class has students whose ages ranges from 16 to 60.
+If you went to college a few years ago you would not recognize it today.
+The average class has students whose ages range from 16 to 60.
 It is also not uncommon to see a student bring their children with them to class.
 Colleges are going out of their way to recruit non-traditional students.
 This is done with part-time programs, night programs, and non-traditional classes.
 I will explain how going to college could be important for you emotionally, mentally and financially.
 How it can help you for your return to the market place or for advancement in your career.

 There are many ways that going to college can be emotionally satisfying.
-First is the fact that you will have adult conversations, this is really important for stay at home moms.
+First is the fact that you will have adult conversations, and this is really important for stay at home moms.
 You can take pride in your accomplishments.
 There is an unexplainable joy in getting a good grade.
 I know from being a stay at home mother that the admiration and sense of accomplishment you get from a career are non-existent when you are a mother.
 Spending one to two nights a week in class allows me to have mentally stimulating conversations and gives me an outlet to show I am more than just a mother.

 Going to college also allows you to stay informed with the latest information in your career field for when or if you decide to return to work.
 It will also help to keep you informed of new technology.
-Also if you are interested in politics such as a parents right to homeschool, or sex education in kindergarten classes you will have access to lectures on these topics as well as politician who give speeches.
+Also if you are interested in politics such as a parent's right to homeschool, or sex education in kindergarten classes you will have access to lectures on these topics as well as politicians who give speeches.
 This will allow you to stay informed as well as let your opinion be known.

 A second benefit is childcare/school for children under six.
 Universities normally charge 1/2 to 2/3 the going rate of private schools/daycare for Montessori style childcare.
 The teacher/student ratio is usually smaller than the state minimum because a large portion of the workers are education students and are earning school credits rather than being paid.
-Another benefit is the use of University facilities such as Libraries, learning centers, Education centers (a must if you home school), parks, organizations, and other miscellaneous benefits.
+Another benefit is the use of University facilities such as libraries, learning centers, education centers (a must if you home school), parks, organizations, and other miscellaneous benefits.

 When choosing a college or university it is better to choose the more non-traditional schools.
 Colleges with a large amount of commuter students are the best.
-They are more set up to deal with students who are non-traditional.
+They are better set up to deal with students who are non-traditional.